 A juried show, the Tubac Festival of the Arts features 175 art booths with artists from around the country.
 The festival features a range of artwork from fine painting and sculpture to fun and functional ceramics, skillfully crafted wood and leatherworks and shimmering glass.
 Visitors will also see photography, unique jewelry, artful clothing and mixed media works.

 Tucson metal artist, Roberto Marquez will feature his unique metal art fountains.
-Renowned Santa Fe artist, Amado Pena, will be on hand with new work as well as his many collectors’ favorites.
+Renowned Santa Fe artist, Amada Pena, will be on hand with new work as well as his many collectors’ favorites.
+Cynthia Duff, of Tubac, who was last year’s best of show winner will also be participating again this year.

 Executive Director, Angela Kirkner states: “this is a quality show which has something for everyone.
 We have fine art, foods and gourmet products”.